-Since SSOG is the State of Nevada's first and only state-supported need-based financial aid program and recipients are required to file a Free Application for Federal Student Aid (FAFSA), it is the first program where income information is available for all recipients.
+Since SSOG is a need-based financial aid program and recipients are required to file a FAFSA, income information is available for all recipients.
 Data collected from the campuses for reporting to the National Association of State Student Grant and Aid Programs (NASSGAP) demonstrate that, as intended, the program is indeed reaching some of the neediest students attending NSHE institutions.
-The table below illustrates for Year Five the income level of dependent and independent SSOG recipients, the number of students awarded in each income range, the dollars awarded within that range and median recipient income.
+The table below illustrates for Year Seven the income level of dependent and independent SSOG recipients, the number of students awarded in each income range, the dollars awarded within that range, and median recipient income.